rpede/tutorial-fullstack-ci/README.md

 In this section we will modify `server_test_job` to execute test for the server/backend.

-The overall process is very similar to how we do it for the client/frontend, though the actual commands differ.
+The overall process is very similar to how we do it for the frontend, tho the actual commands are different.

 The `dotnet` command also operates on files from the point of view of the current working directory.